 - Initiation of renal replacement therapy: 0.3% vs. 0.6%, p = 0.04

 Using the Health ABC HF Risk Score, patients were categorized into low-to-average (<10%), high (10-20%), and very high (≥20%) risk for incident HF over 5 years.
 The incidence of HF per 100 patient-years for empagliflozin vs. placebo: low to average risk (1.2% vs. 1.68%), high (2.07% vs. 4.03%), and very high (3.8% vs. 7.0%) (p for interaction = 0.38).

 The results of this trial indicate that empagliflozin is superior to placebo in improving glycemic control and reducing CV events in patients with DM2 and established CVD.
 Further, it appears to have a salutary effect on renal outcomes too, including the need to initiate renal replacement therapy.
 There was also a significant mortality benefit with empagliflozin.
+Unlike canagliflozin, there was no safety signal, regarding increased amputations, even among patients with established PAD.
+Findings were independent of baseline renal function.
 These are really important findings and suggest that agents such as liraglutide and empagliflozin with documented CV benefits may need to be considered as second-line therapy in similar high-risk patients going forward.

 Empagliflozin is a novel drug for the treatment of DM2 and functions as an SGLT2 inhibitor.
 These drugs reduce hyperglycemia in patients with DM2 by reducing renal glucose reabsorption and thus increasing urinary glucose excretion.